seenthattinker/Conceptinero/wiki/glossary.md

 Data collection is the gathering of information using pre-determined procedures or protocols.
 The term routine data collection refers to data collection that is carried out for supporting normal business operations, and it is excluded from SR&ED work.
 Only the data collection work that is [commensurate with the needs](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#cmmnsrt) and [directly in support](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#spprt) of [basic research](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#bscrsrch), [applied research](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#ppldrsrch) or [experimental development](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#xpdvlpmnt) is eligible.

-**Depreciable property**

-Depreciable property is any property for which the claimant would be allowed to claim capital cost allowance.

 **Design**